Merzasphor/MWSE/docs/source/apis/tes3.md

 ### `tes3.getLanguageCode`

-Gets the language code, determined by the language entry in Morrowind.ini.
+Gets the language code, determined by the language entry in Morrowind.ini and the detected executable.

 ```lua
 local code = tes3.getLanguageCode()